And a Reminder of How What You’ve Accomplished in the Past Can Help You in the Present to Create the Future You Aspire To

 Vettriano’s chance happening was a girlfriend giving him a set of watercolour paints, which led him to discover his passion and purpose as an artist.

-I also had a chance happening in my WorkLife: A friend asking me to help out to deliver work I had no experience in doing, by persuading me all I needed to do was to take a common-sense approach, led me to discover my passion and purpose: To help people manage, develop and transition their WorkLife in line with what is important to them.
+I also had a chance happening in my WorkLife: A friend asking me to help out to deliver work I had no experience in doing (A workshop to help people prepare to transition into a new WorkLife) by persuading me all I needed to do was to take a common-sense approach, led me to discover my passion and purpose: To help people manage, develop and transition their WorkLife in line with what is important to them.

 2. Finding your passion and purpose gives you a determined motivation to persist.